coyotebringsfire/mocha-audio-reporter/README.md

 ##Description
 A reporter for mocha that plays mp3 tunes on mocha events

+##Known Issues
+the lame encoder and/or speaker aren't very stable and have a tendency to crash

 ##Tests
 The automated tests for this reporter are in mocha-audio-reporter-test repo
 ```sh